 Ay 1.
 The Evolving Universe.
-9 units (3-3-3); third term; This course is intended primarily for freshmen not expecting to take more advanced astronomy courses and will satisfy the menu requirement of the Caltech core curriculum.
+9 units (3-3-3); third term.
+This course is intended primarily for freshmen not expecting to take more advanced astronomy courses and will satisfy the menu requirement of the Caltech core curriculum.
 Introduction to modern astronomy that will illustrate the accomplishments, techniques, and scientific methodology of contemporary astronomy.
 The course will be organized around a set of basic questions, showing how our answers have changed in response to fresh observational discoveries.
-Topics to be discussed will include telescopes, stars, planets, the search for life elsewhere in the universe, supernovae, pulsars, black holes, galaxies and their active nuclei, and Big Bang cosmology.
-This class will be offered in a "flipped classroom" mode: the students will be required to watch the video lectures first, and then discuss them and work out problems in the classroom.
-A field trip to Palomar Observatory will be organized.
+Topics to be discussed will include telescopes, stars, planets, the search for life elsewhere in the universe, supernovae, pulsars, black holes, galaxies and their active nuclei, and the Big Bang.
+There will be a series of laboratory exercises intended to highlight the path from data acquisition to scientific interpretation.
+Students will also be required to produce a term paper on an astronomical topic of their choice and make a short oral presentation.
+In addition, a field trip to Palomar Observatory will be organized.
 Not offered on a pass/fail basis.
 Instructor: Djorgovski.